-Maybe you’ve already Postmated Beretta three times this week.
-Maybe you just need to sit in silence and not talk about Chatbots and the future of VR.
+Maybe you’ve already had a stranger deliver Beretta three times this week.
+Maybe you just need to sit in silence and not talk about chatbots and the future of VR.
 Maybe you’re just really hungry and would rather catch up on your Twitter feed than talk to another human.
 Whatever the reason, there comes a time for dining solo in every person’s life - and we think those times can actually be pretty great.

 Hit up this carnivore temple near AT&T Park for one of the more decadent burgers in the city and great, meat-heavy pastas.
-Not for the health-conscious, but you’ll feel zero shame as you eat this food at the bar, gloriously alone.
+This one isn’t for the health-conscious, but you’re alone with no one else to judge that you just ordered the burger and a pasta.

-The mussels, the burger, the cocktails, the living wall...we can go on and on about the things we love at Maven.
+The mussels, the burger, the cocktails, the living wall - there are many things to like about Maven.
 Add in the fact that the restaurant has two floors of bar seating and it’s pretty much a dining solo mecca.

-Order at the counter, grab a seat looking out over the street, and pat yourself on the back for eating a meal free of any refined sugars, gluten, trans fats...we could go on but you get the point.
-The steak wrap is our favorite, and most of the plates are strong too.
-We keep Little Gem in our breakfast rotation as well.
+Order at the counter, grab a seat looking out over the street, and pat yourself on the back for eating a meal free of any refined sugars, gluten, trans fats, or really anything wellness bloggers are scared of.
+The short rib tacos are fantastic, and we’re also big fans of the bibimbap and roast chicken.
+We keep Little Gem in our lunch rotation as well.

 Breakfast, lunch, or dinner, Arlequin is pretty much the perfect casual spot to eat alone.
 There are bar seats that look out on Hayes Street and a big back patio where it’s totally normal to hang with a book or computer while housing a lamb burger.
 It’s also attached to a wine shop.
 Just saying.

-Hog Island is an oasis in the madness of the Ferry Building.
-The view is spectacular, and the food matches the vistas.
-You’re here to eat seafood, so get to it.
-An abundance of bar seats are waiting for you and your chowder, oysters, and mussels are all ideal for one human, and the versions at Hog Island are close to perfect.
+Hog Island is a sanctuary in the madness of the Ferry Building.
+The view is spectacular, and the food matches the looks.
+You’re here to eat seafood, so get to it - chowder, oysters, and mussels are all ideal for one human, and the versions at Hog Island are close to perfect.
 You might be here a while.

-Marlowe is known for its burger, and yes, it’s good.
+Marlowe is known for its burger, and yes, the burger is good.
 But so are all the entrees.
 Definitely don’t skip the brussels sprout chips, either.
 The deep SOMA location is easy to miss, but well-situated for a quick meal near Caltrain or AT&T Park.

 In North Beach and need a solo meal that won’t end with you getting poked by the selfie stick of the tourist couple sitting next to you?
-Get yourself to Park Tavern, set up at the bar.
+Get yourself to Park Tavern and set up at the bar.
 The menu is fancy-ish American food, from stellar deviled eggs you can order one by one to an excellent pork chop and beef tartare.
 If you’re a vegetarian, this is not your jam.

 This little sushi bar in Hayes is small enough to feel cozy, but big enough for you to position yourself in a corner to get deeply involved with some rolls.
-Domo is a chill, neighborhood spot that you can hit up whether you’re in gym clothes or work clothes and feel perfectly at ease.
+Domo is a relaxed, neighborhood spot that you can hit up whether you’re in gym clothes or work clothes and feel perfectly at ease.
 It’s well-priced, and pretty damn good.
-Saba Hit or Wiki Wiki are always in our order.
+The Saba Hit or Wiki Wiki rolls are always in our order.

-Financial District power move time.
-The crowd is definitely older and more business-like, but who cares, because the fried chicken and burger are excellent, so you will not care if you get some side-eye for wearing denim.
+This is a Financial District power move.
+The crowd is definitely older and more business-like, but the fried chicken and burger are excellent, so you will not care if you get some side-eye for wearing denim.
 If you really want to test the limits on your corporate card policy (and your body), they have a short-rib-stuffed filet mignon.

 Grilled cheese is a perfectly respectable thing to eat for dinner as an adult.
 Or lunch.
 Union Larder makes theirs in a grown-up size, and also does the wine bar thing in Russian Hill without being snobby about it.
-And if you’re not feeling like returning to your childhood, the menu also has salads, charcuterie plates, and a few other solid sandwiches.
+And if you don’t feel like returning to your childhood, the menu also has salads, charcuterie plates, and a few other solid sandwiches.

-We’re very into Fat Angel for a quick bite at the bar with the best thing on the menu: the kale salad.
-It has bacon and cheese and almonds and generally rules.
+We like Fat Angel for a quick meal at the bar with the best thing on the menu: the kale salad.
+It has bacon and cheese and almonds and is generally a thing of beauty.
 Add roast chicken and you have yourself a great dinner.
-Bar seats and good wine and beer abound.
+Bar seats, good wine, and beer abound.